ngoctnq/Miscellaneous/README.md

 # params: rows/columns, count, head/tail
 ```
 and for `choices`, it's a string of all the possible characters to fill in.

+<i>Update:</i> Now allows you to uncomment the GUI part of the code and insert problem with a Tkinter interface.